yanjie1017/webdev/01_nextflix_landing/README.md

-# 01: Netflix Landing Page
+# 01: Netflix Landing Page Clone

 Followed the tutorial on [Traversy Media on YouTube](https://www.youtube.com/watch?v=P7t13SGytRk&ab_channel=TraversyMedia) and made some minor changes according to the latest design.